robodhhb/Gestur3Bot/README.md

 and 60 feature vectors for each class for the test data.
 You can find a model with 94,8% validation accuracy in this repository.
 Please see the first two folders of this repository for further information for the construction and training of the robot.
+This project is described in the issue 6/2018 of the German Make magazine.